Novelty (locomotive): The boiler

-Drive to the Wheels
+Drive to the wheels

 At this time, engineers were worried about uneven wear on pistons and cylinders when they were mounted horizontally, so most were mounted vertically, but vertical cylinders driving directly on the wheels (as on Sans Pareil) caused problems with poor riding and did not work well with the springs.

 On Novelty, the cylinders were mounted vertically towards the rear of the engine (to the right of the men in the illustration).
 Directly below were bell cranks which changed the drive to horizontal.
 Connecting rods linked the bell cranks to the crank axle (the axle on the left in the illustration).

 The valve gear took a similar route to the drive.
-One effect of this was it had many pins and links, resulting in lost motion.
+One effect of this was it had multiple pins and links, resulting in lost motion.
 The wheels themselves were of the suspension type (similar to a bicycle wheel).

-It is easy to think that Novelty is an 0-4-0 locomotive as it had equal sized wheels, however is actually an 0-2-2WT.
+While Novelty appears to be an 0-4-0 locomotive as it had equal-sized wheels, it is actually an 0-2-2WT.
 Only the wheels under the firebox (those to the left on the illustration here) were driven, the other wheels were not normally connected to the drive, although they could be coupled by a chain 'when necessary'.